Admitted international checklist

 The checklist and links below will help you stay on task.

 To get your I-20: Submit Affidavit of Financial Support and Bank Statement

 Student visa document regulations require proof that the student/sponsor has the financial capability to pay for one academic year at K-State.
-Download and fill out the Affidavit of Financial Support and Bank Statement (pdf).
+Download and fill out the Affidavit of Financial Support (pdf) and review our estimated costs.

 Send pdf copies of your application materials to email@example.com.

 Complete shipping form to receive admission packet

 Register for an eShipGlobal account and enter your preferred shipping information.